LiamPKenna/Better-Doctor-API/README.md

 ### License

-*This software is available under the MIT License*
+*This software is available under the ISC License*

 Copyright (c) 2019 **_Liam Kenna_**